Ioana Petcu-Colan: Biography

 In duo partnership she had performed the complete Beethoven Piano and Violin Sonata cycle and has performed most of the major duo repertoire extensively.
 She was a member of the Irish Chamber Orchestra, and is currently a member of the Ensemble Avalon.

 Ioana Petcu-Colan has a great interest in promoting contemporary music.
 Composer Ronan Guilfoyle wrote a special work for her, "Ferdinand the Bull" for violin and narrator, first performed at the Triskel Arts Centre in Cork.
 She then performed with Izumi Kumura the world premiere of Guilfoyle's Violin and piano sonata No. 2.
 She recently participated in the recording of Guilfoyle's "Septet for string quartet, bass, drums and guitar".

 Ioana Petcu-Colan has also edited a universal edition publication of accessible solo violin pieces by eminent contemporary composers Arvo Pärt, Ennio Morricone and others.
 The publication is intended primarily for younger players and those new to contemporary music.

 Personal life

-Ioana Petcu-Colan is married to a trombonist and has two young daughters.
+Ioana Petcu-Colan is married to a trombonist, Ross Lyness, and has two young daughters.